Zilliqa/dev-portal-old/docs/exchange-account-management.md

 ## Exporting an Account

-You may also wish to export a keypair to a portable format in order to use it somewhere else.
+You may also wish to export a keypair to a portable format to use it somewhere else.
 We support a modified implementation of the [Web3 Secret Storage Definition](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition).

 ```typescript